 At the focus group, several of the parents cried and were obviously putting on a show for the administrators.

-All of the news we received that day was not good–and we wondered why.
-Despite not getting flat-out rejected anywhere, we were told by at least one school that we would not be admitted for kindergarten but likely later on.
+All the news we received that day was not good–and we wondered why.
+Despite not getting flat-out rejected anywhere, we were told by at least one school we would not be admitted for kindergarten but likely later on.
 Despite feeling this entire process was ridiculous, I took it as a personal rejection.

 • Why do people care so much about where their children go to school?